·Updated

 documents.account_id = public.get_api_key_account_id()

-public.has_scope('document', '*', 'create')
+AND public.has_scope('document', '*', 'create')

 );

--- API key access policy for UPDATE operations
+-- API key UPDATE

 CREATE POLICY "API keys can update documents with proper scope"